Lighthouses of New Zealand: Northeast South Island

 Stephens Island

 1894.
 Active; focal plane 183 m (600 ft); white flash every 6 s.
 15 m (50 ft) round cast iron tower with lantern and gallery, painted white; lantern roof is gray.
 A photo is at right, a closeup and a photo of the light in action are available, and Google has a satellite view.
 New Zealand's highest light marks the northwestern entrance to Cook Strait; it has a range of more than 50 km (30 mi).
-Stephen's Island, also known by its Māori name Takapourewa, is the home of several very rare species of wildlife including the tuatara (an unusual lizard-like reptile).
+Stephen's Island, also known by its Māori name Takapourewa, is the home of several very rare species of wildlife including the tuatara (a lizard-like reptile that is the only living member of the Rhynchocephalia, a group common during the age of dinosaurs).
 Located at the northern end of the steep-sided island, northeast of the much larger D'Urville Island.
 Inaccessible to the public.
 Site and tower closed (ecological reserve); special permits are required.
 Operator: Maritime New Zealand.
 Site Manager: N.Z.
 Department of Conservation (Stephens Island Nature Reserve).
 ARLHS NZL-048; Admiralty K4236; NGA 5044.

 Cape Jackson Rock